marcusnobrega-eng/profile/_pages/Developed_Models.md

 ## TC-Hydro
 TC-Hydro is a bioretention system analysis model with a variety of design and analysis methods, including:
-- Design of bioretention systems by methods such as Envelope Curve, Pre-development Flow Conditions, Biorerention Manyal
+- Design of bioretention systems by methods such as Envelope Curve, Pre-development Flow Conditions, Biorerention Manual
 - Hydrologic routing of the bioretention system by solving Green-Ampt model merged with pool-level routing schemes
 - One-at-the-time sensitivity analysis
 - Global sensitivity analysis